p0-security/terraform-p0-aws-iam-inventory/README.md

 # AWS Resource Explorer Setup

 This Terraform project sets up AWS Resource Explorer with indexes across enabled regions in both root and member accounts of an AWS Organization.
-It also creates necessary IAM roles for managing resources.
+It also creates necessary IAM roles for managing resources and configures P0 Security integration.

 ## Prerequisites